tollingvision/tollingvision-javafx-analysis-sample/README.md

 ## Support

-For technical support and documentation, please contact Smart Cloud Solutions or refer to the TollingVision API documentation.
+For technical support and documentation, please refer to the TollingVision API documentation.